Industrial Property Loan

 Raising funds with business property finance

+The process is very different from applying for residential mortgages.
 A loan secured on industrial property can be used to provide funding for a wide range of business purposes, including:

 - Purchase of supplier and competitor companies